peschue/form2latex/README.md

 The latex template is a mustache template and contains the following placeholders for form content:

+* Builtin fields are non-repeatable TEXT blocks with name

+  - VERSION
+  - BASED_ON_VERSION

 * Non-repeatable TEXT blocks can be rendered by

   `<% & <BLOCKNAME> %>`